mrbobbytables/oidckube/README.md

 * [cfssl and cfssljson](https://pkg.cfssl.org/)
 * [jq](https://stedolan.github.io/jq/download/)

-**NOTE:** This script only supports Virtualbox as the virtualization provider for minikube.
+**NOTE:** This script only supports Virtualbox as the virtualization provider for minikube (use `minikube config set vm-driver virtualbox` to override).
 If the cfssl and jq requirements are not found, it will attempt to download and install them locally into the `bin` sub-directory.

 ## Usage